zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL200.md

 ### **STEP 9**: Load Eclipse IDE

-In the following task we will provide screen shots taken from the optional virtual box image provided with the workshop.
+In the following task we will provide screen shots taken from the optional compute image provided with the workshop.
 If you are using Eclipse and Brackets on your local hardware, your screens may vary slightly.

 - Right Click and select **Run** on the **Eclipse** Desktop Icon.